Newspaper coverage of the 9/11 attack 20 years ago was called Act of War

 The attack murdered 2,977 citizens from 93 different countries, with 2,753 of them dead in New York, bringing in a horrific new era of fear.
 We live in a different environment than we did a day ago, says the narrator.
 The Atlanta Constitution published a front-page article with the title, “Outrage.”

 Millions cry, it said.
 Two Manhattan skyline icons have been damaged, and a hostile mood penetrates Washington.
-As per as the report of Washington Post, President George Walker Bush said to track down those involved and demand punishment, while the military was placed on high alert.
-The President was also ready to “extract justice for “evil,” according to the New York Times, as he declared that “terrorist cannot win.”
+As per the report of the Washington Post, President George Walker Bush said to track down those involved and demand punishment, while the military was placed on high alert.
+The President was also ready to “extract justice for “evil,” according to the New York Times, as he declared that “terrorists cannot win.”

-The Los Angeles Times praised those who assisted others from the disaster, while the Seattle Post Intelligencer said that at least 300 firemen may have killed on a day that “none of us will ever forget.”
+The Los Angeles Times praised those who assisted others from the disaster, while the Seattle Post Intelligencer said that at least 300 firemen may have been killed on a day that “none of us will ever forget.”
 People urgently trying to save themselves were seen ‘falling out of buildings,’ according to tragic witness statements.